 Boyd Crystal Art Glass made three cat-themed figurines:

-• Kitten on a Pillow – (shown above) This was the first animal figurine Boyd made.
+This was the first animal figurine Boyd made and an original Boyd mould.
 It was run in a limited series of 46 colors.
 The first kittens were made in December 1978 in the color “Royalty” (pictured above.)

 Color List for Boyd Kitten on a Pillow

-• Miss Cotton the Kitten (right) – Boyd made this mold by removing the “pillow” from the bottom of the kitten mold and renaming it Miss Cotton.
+Boyd made this mold by removing the “pillow” from the bottom of the kitten mold and renaming it Miss Cotton.
 The Boyd mark was moved from the pillow to the back right of the cat.
 The kitten on a pillow figurine was never produced again.
+Miss Cotton was made in 168 colors between January 1983 and July 2013.
+The color below is Orange Spice.

 Boyd never sold “seconds” – all items acquired through their showroom were perfect first quality glassware.
 (You may see a few air bubbles in a piece – Boyd did not consider this to be a defect.)
 When the company closed its doors in 2014, the molds were sold but the Boyd mark was removed first – never to be used again.